US Cash Products-Harbor gasoline up post-Irene

 NEW YORK HARBOR <0#P-NYH>

-Early September F2 RBOB continued to be talked at either side of 4.00 cents over, while a cargo of Sept.
-8-12 loading F2 RBOB was heard on offer at 6.00 cents over.
+Early September F2 RBOB continued to be talked at either side of 4.00 cents over.

 Any-August M2 conventional gasoline was pegged at 2.25/1.75 cents under.